New SiteGround Interface: First Impressions and Review

 1. Focus on the Website Instead of the Hosting Account

 The biggest change in SiteGround’s new interface comes with its focus on websites instead of hosting accounts.
-Previously when you logged into cPanel, it gave you all available tools for your hosting account.
+Previously when you logged into cPanel, it gave you all the available tools for your hosting account.
 Now, you choose which site you want to work with from a drop-down box as shown here:

 SiteGround's New Focus on Sites instead of Hosting Accounts